aditya23043/Tekken_Controller/README.md

 ## Prototype 3
 - Switched from a 3x3 switch matrix to a 4x3 switch matrix
+- Added dedicated mounting holes for the microcontroller
+- Corrected the positioning of the analog joystick and the gap between adjacent MX switches

 ### Order
 - Switch Mount plate : Rs.
 74 (PLA - black)